 - Horizontal.
 The wisdom tooth is on its side, growing towards the second molar at an angle of roughly 90 degrees.

 - Distal.
 The wisdom tooth is growing towards the back of the mouth.

 Position to the Jawbone for Bony Impacted Wisdom Teeth

 In terms of position relative to the jawbone, wisdom tooth impaction can be:

 - Soft-Tissue.
 Here, the wisdom tooth partially erupted through the gum, but is still mostly enclosed in bone.

 - Partial-Bony.
 In this case, the wisdom tooth has somewhat erupted from the bone tissue, but not from the gum tissue.

 - Full-Bony.
 The wisdom tooth is fully enclosed in bone.

 Impacted wisdom teeth can exhibit any of these characteristics, with different and often unpredictable consequences for oral and overall health.
 All types can be highly problematic, depending on how much they affect bone, gum, and tooth tissue around them.

-Impacted wisdom teeth most usually cause Pericoronitis, which is a type of gum infection.
-It is most common in cases of soft-tissue and partial bony impaction, as the tooth damages gum tissue and allows food and bacteria to accumulate in the small spaces it creates.
-These spaces are extremely difficult to clean, making Pericoronitis a strong case for extraction.
+Impacted wisdom teeth most often cause pericoronitis, which is a type of gum infection.
+It is most common in cases of soft-tissue and partial bony impaction, as the tooth damages gum tissue, and allows food and bacteria to accumulate in the small spaces it creates.
+These spaces are extremely difficult to clean, making pericoronitis a strong case for extraction.